Skip to main content

 I looked at several options, and finally decided on OpenWRT, a simple, open source firewall firmware.
 It has support for my firewall, and was said to be easier than other firmware to load and configure.

 I followed a few other tutorials to figure out some of the more complicated setup procedures, and soon had it working perfectly!
-I also replaced my Google Mesh system with a few Unifi APs I had also gotten used from work (finally a network system I can take control of!).
+I also replaced my Google Mesh system with a few Unifi APs I had also gotten used from work (finally a network I can take control of!).

 One of my next challenges was to implement some kind of downtime for specific devices.
 I needed the TVs and computer to be blocked from accessing the internet after 9:00 PM each school night.
 This was a pretty simple set up with Google’s mesh system, but took more time to get working properly with OpenWRT.